strontic/strontic.github.io/xcyclopedia/library/sethc.exe-0899A093B921E175DCF7EA5EBCC65306.md

 ## Possible Misuse

 *The following table contains possible examples of `sethc.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sethc.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --